-While the aim of indie authors is true independence, many of us still rely heavily on one self-publishing platform: Amazon KDP.
-When you receive a warning from Kindle Direct Publishing (KDP) or Audiobook Creation Exchange (ACX) about having your publishing account closed, or your affiliate account shut, or your book pulled unless you can prove you own the rights to one of your books, it's scary.
+When you receive a warning from Kindle Direct Publishing (KDP) or Audiobook Creation Exchange (ACX) about having your publishing account closed, or your affiliate account shut, or your book pulled, unless you can prove you own the rights to one of your books, it's scary.

 There's a huge amount of plagiarism and piracy out there and Amazon is fighting a constant battle against scammers and cheats.
 Neither KDP nor ACX have any interest in punishing legitimate rights holders.
 Once you can prove that you are not only the publisher, but also the author, all will be well.

-The challenge for most of us is knowing what triggered the email and what kind of proof they are looking for, as communications with KDP support desk are not always clear, and sometimes can go round in circles for a very long time.
+The challenge for most of us is knowing what triggered the email and what kind of proof they are looking for, as communications with Amazon support desks are not always clear, and can sometimes go round in circles for a long time.

 Time you may feel you don't have, with a five-day deadline looming over you.

 Why Does Amazon Ask You to Prove Your Publishing Rights?